samuelcanon/Exploratory-Data-Analysis-Hospital-Length-of-Stay-Python/README.md

 **Length of Stay**
 - Mean and median both 4.0 days.
 Std dev 2.4 days.
-- Distribution is right-skewed: 46.9% of encounters resolve within 3 days; 8.6% exceed 7 days.
+- Distribution is right-skewed: 46.9% of encounters resolved within 3 days, 8.6% exceed 7 days.
 - Range: 1 to 17 days.
-No outliers removed, long stays are clinically valid complex encounters confirmed by date arithmetic.
+No outliers removed as long stays are clinically valid encounters validated through date arithmetic cross check.

 **Condition Burden**
 - 57.3% of encounters have zero flagged comorbidities.